paullee0/FreeCAD_SketchArch/README.md

   - 'Grouped' under 'ArchSpace' as well

-#### 10. More concepts of adopting SketchObjectPython / ArchSketch as Building Layout Object
+#### 10. More concepts of adopting ArchSketch as Building Layout Object

   - Different materials for wall surface on each sides
   - Different wall joint / junction geometrical shape